 Kai Kitchen in Bangalore: A global feast in the clouds

 Bangalore is often known for its weather, start-up culture, and (unfortunately) traffic.
 Let’s throw another iconic thing into this mix: Kai Bar and Kitchen.
-Located on the thirteenth floor in the heart of the city, this rooftop restaurant feels like an escape pod from the town below.
-Once you step off the elevator, the noisy streets become a thing of the past, as you get ready to experience an “elevated” dining experience.
+Located on the thirteenth floor in the heart of the city, this rooftop restaurant feels like an escape pod from the city below.
+Once you step off the elevator, the noisy streets become a thing of the past, as you get ready to indulge in an “elevated” dining experience.
+Allow NEHA DUA to walk you through it.

 The exceptional use of natural light makes the already spacious interiors look even larger and more open.
 The retractable glass ceiling, coupled with the relaxed atmosphere, creates an inviting vibe, perfect for indulging in a sobremesa that lasts hours!
 Their special fixed lunch menu, aptly named Zenith, is proof that great food tastes even better with a view.
 It comprises a thoughtfully curated selection of Asian, Continental, Oriental, and Mediterranean influences.